-Sustainability Advisory Committee
+Sustainability Progress Committee

 Current committee members include:

-Sena Landey, V.P. of Finance and Operations
+- Sena Landey, Vice President for Finance and Administration

-Ian Smith, Director of Facilities
+- Ian Smith, Director of Facilities

-Gail Clark, Senior Director of Alumni Relations
+- Gail Clark, Senior Director of Alumni Relations

 Comprehensive Sustainablity Plan

-The Comprehensive Sustainability Plan was written by the Environmental Responsibility Committee (predecessor to the Sustainability Advisory Committee) in the 2011-2012 academic year.
+The Comprehensive Sustainability Plan was written by the Environmental Responsibility Committee (predecessor to the Sustainability Progress Committee) in the 2011-2012 academic year.
 The document covers the broad categories of Operations, Community, Curriculum, and Coordination with specific, measurable goals in each area.
 View the plan online here.

 The Sustainability Tracking and Rating System (STARS), managed by the Association for the Advancement of Sustainability in Higher Education is the assessment tool Earlham uses to track our sustainability progress.
 Earlham first submitted a report to AASHE STARS in 2010.
-The college will be re-submitting data to AASHE STARS in 2013.
+The college will be re-submitting data to AASHE STARS in 2016.
 Read about STARS on their website.